Huawei P40 Pro Plus Review

 Meanwhile, anyone who needs Google and has over a grand to drop on a new smartphone will opt for the iPhone 11 Pro, Oppo Find X2 Pro or Samsung Galaxy S20 Ultra, even with their inferior camera systems.

-What Huawei hasn’t created with the P40 Pro Plus is a must-have smartphone for the masses.
+What Huawei hasn’t created with the P40 Pro Plus is a must-have smartphone for the masses and it just missed out on our best phone and best Android phone list.
 However, what Huawei has created is world-first camera tech, proving Huawei is still a leader when it comes to pushing smartphone imaging further than the competition.